AnoushkaGupta/EEP153Lab0/README.md

 For research, context, and more, please refer to: https://github.com/AnoushkaGupta/EEP153Lab0/blob/main/Syrian%20War%20Research.pdf

-You can also view our code in separate chunks based on the drafts of our code in the individual files:
+You can also view our code in separate chunks based on the drafts of our code in the individual files, although viewing the final compiled code is recommended:

 For data analysis on refugee demographics and fertility: https://github.com/AnoushkaGupta/EEP153Lab0/blob/main/Syrian%20Refugees%20and%20Fertility%20Rates.ipynb